marko-cerovac/material.nvim/README.md

 + Ability to change background on sidebar-like windows like Nvim-Tree, Packer, terminal etc.

-+ Asynchronous highlight loading which makes the theme extremely fast
++ Asynchronous highlight loading which makes the theme blazingly fast

 + Added functions for live theme switching without the need to restart NeoVim